terU3760/tensorflow_proxy-nca/README.md

 python train_data_augmentation.py
 ```

-Since it is run under Keras framework, no need to mind the validation loss, a custom evaluation process is used.
+Since it is run under Keras framework, no need to mind the validation loss, a custom evaluation process is adopted.

 # Results

 Since using a different network VGG19 instead of [BN-Inception](http://arxiv.org/abs/1502.03167), the result is not listed here.
-But the base network could be very easily change back into it.
+But the base network could be very easily converted back into it.